swaptacular/swpt_accounts/protocol.rst

    The moment at which this message was sent (the message's timestamp).

-When server implementations processes a `FinalizePreparedTransfer`_ message, they MUST first verify whether the specified prepared transfer exists in server's database:
+When server implementations processes a `FinalizeTransfer`_ message, they MUST first verify whether the specified prepared transfer exists in server's database:

 1. If the specified prepared transfer exists, server implementations
    MUST: